Uncle Al's Racing Rules in Pictures

 for instant access without scrolling, click on the Rules listed below

-19 Room to Tack at an Obstruction
+19 Room to Pass an Obstruction

-19.1 Room to Tack at an Obstruction: procedure
+20 Room to Tack at an Obstruction

 Section C - At Marks and Obstructions